Great Ways For Teens To Make Money Online

 If you're like many teenagers, you probably spend several hours online, either on a computer or a smartphone.
 What are you doing?
 Watching videos, taking surveys, surfing social media, listening to music?
 You can do all of these things and get paid for it if you sign up for various sites.

 Swagbucks is a site that allows you to earn gift cards and cash by taking surveys, shopping, watching videos, and so on.
-You need to be 13 years old to sign up.
+You need to be 13 years old to sign up (check out other ways for how to make money as a 13 year old).
 The way it works is that you use the Swagbucks search engine to go about whatever you were going to be doing anyway.
-You rack up points, which can be exchanged for gift cards or Paypal.
+You rack up points, which can be exchanged for gift cards or money in your PayPal account.

 MySurvey and Harris Poll

-Similar to Swagbucks, these survey sites work by awarding points for each survey taken.
+Similar to Swagbucks, these survey sites work by awarding points for each survey taken (find out if Swagbucks is legit).
 Exchange these for gift cards, vouchers, cash, and more.

 If you like discovering new bands, MusicXRay might be right up your alley.
-Those looking for ideas on how to make money online for teens will be glad to know that MusicXRay sends new music to your inbox and you get paid a few cents to listen to the songs.
+Those looking for ideas on how to make money online as a teen will be glad to know that MusicXRay sends new music to your inbox and you get paid a few cents to listen to the songs.
 That's it!

 You might be wondering what the catch is, but there is none.
 After 30 seconds, you can skip a song you don't like and still receive compensation.
 If you do like the song, though, the company's assumption is that you'll share it with your friends and maybe even support the artist.
 It's a win-win for everyone.